Titus 2:11-14 · Titus · Updated April 25, 2026

 Summary

-This passage from Titus 2:11-14 is a key segment in a letter addressed to Titus, a leader in the early Christian church.
-It highlights the core Christian message of grace and redemption.
-The passage opens by stating that the grace of God, which brings salvation, has appeared to all people (2:11).
-This sets the stage for the instructions and expectations that follow, emphasizing the universal nature of this grace.
+Titus 2:11-14 is a key segment in a letter addressed to Titus, a leader in the early Christian church.
+It presents the core Christian message of Grace and redemption.
+The passage states that the Grace of God, which brings Salvation, has appeared to all people (2:11), emphasizing the universal nature of this grace.

 Chiastic structure